Menu

 Here are a few things to keep in mind when planning your hike:

-GETTING A PERMIT
+GETTING A PERMIT (2026/27 SEASON)

-Check the dates for when the DOC booking system opens (usually May/June each year) and then be ready to book on the dot.
-You might just end up with whatever is available and plan the rest of your trip around any booking you managed to get (at least that’s what we do).
+• Be ready to book on the dot: Log into your DOC account early so you can secure your spot in the new virtual lobby before bookings even open!
+You might still just end up with whatever is available so plan the rest of your trip around the dates you managed to get (that’s what we do).

 If starting at The Divide, you might want to stay in Te Anau pre-hike and get an earlier bus in the morning then.